RENCI/pds-release/README.md

 ## add submodule
 Add your repo as a submodule under the `module` dir

-If your repo have a Dockerfile, then a docker image will be built using that Dockerfile
+If your repo have a `Dockerfile`, then a docker image will be built using that `Dockerfile`

 ### Automatic tag discovery

-If your repo have a tag <tag>, then the docker image will be tagged with <tag>, otherwise, the hash is going to be used as the tag.
+If your repo have a tag `<tag>`, then the docker image will be tagged with `<tag>`, otherwise, the hash is going to be used as the tag.

 ## add yml